prxncxss03/prxncxss03/README.md

 - :penguin: Linux User
 - 🐍 Pythonistang hilaw
 - :trollface: I know how to exit Vim
-- :fish: I love to do stuffs using the terminal
 - 👨‍🔧 I want to work at FAANG/MAANG Company (Although Impossible)